statechannels/statechannels/packages/wallet/notes/structuring-the-wallet.md

 Processes are responsible for running protocol.
 Each process has a single top-level protocol, which will then embed further protocols as above.

 Each process has an `processId`.
-The process id is used to route messages to the correct part of the engine.
+The process id is used to route messages to the correct part of the wallet.
-Two engines running e.g. a funding process will share process id and include it on all messages between them.
+Two wallets running e.g. a funding process will share process id and include it on all messages between them.

 The current state of the protocol's state machine will be stored against the `processId`.